-We have two Exede services available, depending on where you live.
+We have several Exede services available, depending on where you live.

 5 Mbps downstream / 1 Mbps upstream service where our 12 Mbps service isn’t offered.